Types of master’s and postgraduate degrees

 Taught courses include postgraduate diplomas or certificates and master’s degrees.

+Most postgraduate courses are advertised as a Master’s degree (MSc, MA, MBA) and other routes are available.
 A postgraduate certificate takes about four months while a diploma lasts nine months.
 These two qualifications can provide a route to particular careers or can serve as stepping stones towards a master’s degree.
 Sometimes they’re awarded to people who didn’t complete a master’s degree.

 A taught master’s degree takes one or two years and usually involves completing a dissertation or project.